Embrace Accountability For Meaningful Change

 We must legitimize what patriarchy has forced us to pathologize in ourselves.

-3. Mothering Yourself Leads to Find Empathy
+3. Mothering Yourself Leads to Inner Empathy

 The answer to personal and societal change is in empathizing with the abused child within each of us.